 The burning question, of course, is whether people clicking on our ad are converting, or performing the action you wanted them to take on your site.
 This is where the incredible specificity of FullStory’s data collection really comes into play.

 Whatever your conversion goal, it's easy to track, and unlike GA and other analytics tools, you don't have to set a goal or add a conversion-tracking script to your HTML ahead of time.
 You can even decide on a conversion goal and retroactively track it using the wealth of data collected by FullStory!

 Keep reading for more info on how you can dive into understanding conversions using FullStory on any plan.
-But if you're interested in some advanced conversion funnel analysis, we'd love you to check out FullStory's dedicated Conversions product, available on the Enterprise plan.
+But if you're interested in some advanced conversion funnel analysis, we'd love you to check out FullStory's dedicated Conversions product, available on Advanced and Enterprise plans.